Need Help ?

 icon/user/avatar/20 Created with Sketch.
 By Dawn Redpath

 So you’ve been thinking about getting a “new to you” pre-owned car and after beginning your early searches you may be realizing that they are more expensive than you first thought and that you need a loan to help fund this purchase.
-Have no fear because this process is not difficult and can be accomplished quickly.
+Have no fear because this process is not difficult and can be accomplished quickly with our help.

-We have found through experience that the local credit unions and local banks typically offer the lowest interest rates and provide the easiest path to purchase.
-Credit unions are often open to all individuals so don’t think you’re not eligible before giving them a call or reviewing their eligibility requirements on their website.
-Getting yourself pre-qualified for a given loan amount is a really good idea so that you can not only establish a relationship with a banker but also focus your vehicle search in the price range that matches your borrowing limit.
+We have financing options for just about everybody.
+We can either finance the purchase in-house with our lenders or we can direct you to the best local banks and credit unions.
+We have found that the local credit unions and banks typically offer the lowest interest rates but they only do so for people with above-average credit scores.
+We can help finance anyone who does not qualify and provide the easiest path to purchase.
+Credit unions are now open to most people so we recommend checking into the eligibility requirements on their websites.
+Getting pre-qualified for a given loan amount is a good idea so that you can establish a relationship with a banker and focus your vehicle search on the price range that matches your borrowing limit.

 The loan officer will speak directly with you and they should be updating you with the current status of your loan each step of the way.
 Once you have been approved, you will need to sign the final loan documents, either in person or online depending on the lending facility.
 The lending institution will either give you a Cashier’s Check or a ‘Letter of Guarantee’ to bring to the dealer when you come in to sign the final papers before taking possession of your new car or truck.